HannaBerggren/Love-Barista/README.md

 * If the user try to create a account, a text is shown if they havn't filled in the form correct.
 * It is not possible to add a post unless the user has an account.
 * The user can like all blogpost if they have an account and are logged in.
-* The user can only delete/edit their own blogpost
+* The user can only delete/edit their own blogpost.
-* The admin/staff can delete/edit all posts
+* The admin/staff can delete/edit all posts.

 ### Bugs

-* No bugs were detected
+* To late a realized that a user couldn't delete/update their blogpost.
+So unfortunately that doesn't work.

 ## Deployment